KeiranWalker/UofG-CSS-Framework/.gitlab/merge_request_templates/SH31Template.md

 - [ ] Documentation updated

 ## Review Checklist
+- [ ] Ensure no more than roughly 300 lines of code
 - [ ] Code adheres to style guide
 - [ ] Does it work on the prototype accross selected platforms (if applicable)
 - [ ] Adheres to accessibility guidelines